plewto/Pigiron/README.md

 The primary Pigiron object is called an **Operator**.
 Each Operator has zero or more MIDI inputs and zero or more MIDI outputs.
-When an Operator receives a MIDI message, it determines if the message should be forwarded to it's outputs.
+When an Operator receives a MIDI message, it determines if the message should be forwarded to its outputs.
 An Operator may also modify the message prior to re-sending it.

 Version 0.2.0 replaces the original portmidi backend with gomidi.
 After approximately 6 weeks of practical use, it appears to be more stable.
 There are still timing issues with the MIDIPlayer.
 It is OK for auditioning MIDI files, but not quite there for production use.

 ## Operator Types